If you're looking for a flavorful, healthy recipe, this 30-Minute Instant Pot Moroccan Chicken is a popular reader favorite!

-Enter my latest recipe creation: the one-pot, 30-minute Instant Pot Moroccan Chicken meal.
-You guys, I am OBSESSED with this dish.
-It's packed with flavor, and I hope you will love it, too!
+Enter my current fave recipe creation: the one-pot, 30-minute Instant Pot Moroccan Chicken meal.
+You guys, I am OBSESSED with this pressure cooker Moroccan chicken dish.
+It's packed with robust spices and flavors, and I hope you will love it, too!

-If you follow me on Instagram or are part of my Food, Wine, and Travel Bliss Facebook Group, you know that I treated myself to an 8-quart Instant Pot this Christmas… and I haven’t been able to stop creating Instant Pot recipes ever since!
+If you follow me on Instagram or subscribe to my weekly Food, Wine, and Travel Bliss newsletter, you know that I love both my 8-quart Instant Pot and 8-Quart Ninja Foodi Deluxe.
+I use my multi-cookers every single day.

-I LOVE one-pot wonder meals, and the Instant Pot makes it all so fast and simple to feed the family healthy meals.
+I LOVE one-pot wonder meals, and the multicooker - AKA the Ninja Foodi and the Instant Pot - makes it all so fast and simple to feed the family healthy meals.

 I LOVE this Instant Pot Moroccan Chicken recipe so much.